anetapiekut/SMI205_Assessment2_2023/README.md

 ## 1.2.
 Re-publishing data and code

-You should not be republishing data that you have not created or edited to creat a new version of a dataset.
+You should not be republishing data that you have not created or substantially edited to create a new version of a dataset.

 > Check what is the licence of the data and code:
 > <https://www.sheffield.ac.uk/library/copyright/licences>.
 It might be